Everything is Connected

 - Change your perspective on food.
 You can choose to see healthy eating as terribly restricting or you can choose to say, “I get to nourish this one body I have.”
 It’s the difference between mindset of nourishment or consumption.

 - Eat.
 Food gives your body available energy.
 Depriving your body of the very thing it needs will reduce its ability to heal.
 Read here on the importance of food as fuel in female athletes.

 - Become self aware.
 How do you talk to yourself?
 What mindset informs your choices?
 Is it fear, shame, anger?
 Or is it love, growth, and freedom?

 - Notice your body.
 Take a moment to close your eyes and notice your body.
 Where do you hold on to tension?
 How do you respond to this pain or tension?
 Noticing is the first act of connecting.

-Breathing has direct connection with the vagus nerve to calm our nervous system.
-Breathing is also a powerful tool to help the body excel in performance.
+Breathing is also a powerful tool to help the body excel in performance and recovery.